rvgorlov/WotStatomerTelegramBot/README.md

 1. Install:

->sudo apt-get update
+>sudo apt-get update \n
->sudo apt-get install python3 python3-pip
+>sudo apt-get install python3 python3-pip \n
->sudo pip3 install pyTelegramBotAPI
+>sudo pip3 install pyTelegramBotAPI \n

 2. Create a file config.py and put it in the folder with the main